Skip Navigation and Go To Content

 What is Translational Research?

-“Translation” in the term “translational research” is the process of moving findings from the lab to the clinic to the community and moving community concerns and opinions up to the clinic and the lab.
+Translational research refers to the process of moving findings from the lab to the clinic to the community, and moving community concerns and opinions to the clinic and the lab.
 Translation may seem like an automatic part of research and medical practice, but in reality it is a major stumbling block in science, medicine, and public health.
 This is partly due to the compartmentalized history of research training and of the public’s role in biomedical research.
 Until the advent of the Clinical and Translational Science Award program (CTSA), basic scientists were not generally trained to think of the clinical application of their work, clinicians were often not taught to formulate research studies based on clinical observations, and public health scientists and community members may not have gotten a strong background in basic or clinical research (but had the knowledge of the community the other two groups may have lacked).
 These four groups have long collaborated, but as our knowledge has grown and research becomes more complicated, it has become apparent that new ways of approaching basic health problems are needed for seamless translation.
 Funded by the National Institute of Health (NIH), the CTSA program is a pivotal element that will accelerate translation.

 The Process of Translational Research